 - To serve: extra lemon zest, parmesan, black pepper

-- Make the Sauce: Save a bit of pasta water.
-In empty pasta pot, heat crème fraîche, lemon zest, pepper until it melts.
-Add pasta water a Tbsp at a time till it’s creamy, then stir in parmesan.
+- Make the sauce: In the now-empty pasta pot, add the crème fraîche, remaining lemon zest, and black pepper.
+Heat gently until melted, adding reserved pasta water one tablespoon at a time until creamy, then stir in the grated parmesan.

 Recipe Tips